User research has early roots

 “[In the 1920s], publishers stooped to absurd tactics to find out what people were reading.
 To learn what features were popular, some papers hired private investigators to sneak up behind readers to mark what articles they were looking at.
 Others sent spies onto trains and trollies to record the exact page that discarded papers were left open to on the floor…”

 So the next time you complain that your product usage data has an anomaly in it, just be glad you aren’t lurking behind your customers all day salivating over the prospect of a single glimpse of what’s on their screen.

-Product managers: sound familiar to your user base?
+Product managers: sound familiar to consolidating feedback from your users?

 The trouble was, newspapers were grappling with a major shift in the way readers consumed information.
 After all, this was the era when many of the first attention-grabbing tabloids came about, favoring tantalizing stories about crime and the latest happenings about town over complex pieces on politics and foreign affairs.
 Could traditional papers retain their readership?

 George Gallup, a PhD in applied psychology from the University of Iowa, sought to answer this question.
 In doing so, he documented more than a few observations that could inspire any product manager in the modern era.
 (Feeling brave?
 Read his full 1928 dissertation here.)

 “The goal of the newspaper is to fit itself as closely as it can to the needs of the reading public… specifically, its problem is to get itself read.” — George Gallup

 Are you kidding me?!
 This sounds exactly like something Clayton Christensen could have said in Innovator’s Solution (2003).